vana-com/personal-server/README.md

 1. Ensure that [python](https://www.python.org) 3.9+, [poetry](https://python-poetry.org), and [Node.js](https://nodejs.org) are installed.
 2. Clone or [download](https://github.com/vana-com/selfie/archive/refs/heads/main.zip) the repository.
 3. In a terminal, navigate to the project directory.
-4. Run `cp selfie/.env.example selfie/.env` to create a `.env` file in which you can configure the default port that Selfie runs on and hosting with ngrok.
-5. Run `./scripts/build-ui.sh` to build the UI and copy it to the server.
+4. Run `./scripts/build-ui.sh` to build the UI and copy it to the server.
-6. Run `poetry install` to install required Python dependencies.
+5. Run `poetry install` to install required Python dependencies.
-7. Optional: Run `./scripts/llama-cpp-python-cublas.sh` to enable hardware acceleration (for details, see [Scripts](#llama-cpp-python-cublassh)).
+6. Optional: Run `./scripts/llama-cpp-python-cublas.sh` to enable hardware acceleration (for details, see [Scripts](#llama-cpp-python-cublassh)).
-8. Run `poetry run python -m selfie`, or `poetry run python -m selfie --gpu` if your device is GPU-enabled.
+7. Run `poetry run python -m selfie`.
 The first time you run this, it will download ~4GB of model weights.
-   -  On macOS, you may need to run `OMP_NUM_THREADS=1 KMP_DUPLICATE_LIB_OK=TRUE poetry run python -m selfie` to avoid OpenMP errors (with or without `--gpu`).
+   -  On macOS, you may need to run `OMP_NUM_THREADS=1 KMP_DUPLICATE_LIB_OK=TRUE poetry run python -m selfie` to avoid OpenMP errors.
 [Read more about OMP_NUM_THREADS here](https://github.com/vana-com/selfie/issues/33#issuecomment-2004637058).

+If you encounter any issues, you can try running in headless mode: `poetry run python -m selfie --headless` and opening `http://localhost:8181` in your browser.

 [//]: # (Disable this note about installing with GPU support until supported via transformers, etc.)